egriff89/minigrep/README.md

 # minigrep
-Basic 'grep' clone using Rust.
+Basic 'grep' clone using Rust from [The Book](https://doc.rust-lang.org/book/).